Impact of Attacks

 *

-Based on a retrospective study of patients with NMSOD (N=1349, of whom 134 had highly active NMOSD with ≥2 relapses in 12 months) that evaluated healthcare use within 12 months of a patient’s first NMOSD encounter (index date) in a US administrative claims database.
+Based on a retrospective study of patients with NMOSD (N=1349, of whom 134 had highly active NMOSD with ≥2 relapses in 12 months) that evaluated healthcare use within 12 months of a patient’s first NMOSD encounter (index date) in a US administrative claims database.
 Respective numbers in the non-NMOSD control group (N=670) were 9.70% (of patients with ER visits), 0.49 (mean number of ER visits), 4.0% (of patients with inpatient admission), and 4.49 (average number of days/admission).6

 VISION-LOSS RATES ARE HIGH4